Our Teachers & Staff

 Between GLOBE and AIS, I have been able to dive into my core belief that music unites us, and allows children to form a deeper connection to, and appreciation for, culture, language, history, art, and the world around them.
 I am excited to be a part of the Virginia-Highland Elementary family!

-Ms. Wade is very excited to be the Band and Orchestra director Virginia-Highland Elementary!
+Ms. Wade is very excited to be the Band and Orchestra director at Virginia-Highland Elementary!
 Ms. Wade grew up in the Atlanta metro area, participating in all sorts of music programs and events before eventually attending the University of Georgia.
-After graduating from UGA with a bachelor’s degree in music education, she attended Michigan State University and earned a Master’s degree in Clarinet Performance.
-Ms. Wade taught in Fulton County Schools for 12 years before joining Atlanta Public Schools.
+After graduating from UGA with a bachelor’s degree in music education, she attended Michigan State University and earned a master’s degree in Clarinet Performance.
+Ms. Wade taught with Fulton County Schools for 12 years before joining Atlanta Public Schools in 2011.
 She joined the Midtown Cluster in 2015 and over the years has taught at each of the Midtown elementary schools: Hope Hill, Mary Lin, Morningside, SPARK, Virginia-Highland.
-She is currently split between Mary Lin and VHE, teaching both band and orchestra.
+She is currently split between Mary Lin and Virginia-Highland, teaching both band and orchestra.